-Croatia: INA to start due diligence process for buyout of MOL’s shares22.
-November 2019. / SEE Energy News
+Croatia: INA to start due diligence process for buyout of MOL’s shares, SEE Energy News

 Croatian oil company INA said the Government has asked it to provide due diligence information before the planned purchase of Hungarian MOL’s stake in the company.